MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-database-for-mysql/includes/1-introduction.md

 ## Example scenario

-If your organization currently implements MySQL databases to support critical workloads, you could benefit from shifting to Azure Database for MySQL.
-Azure Database for MySQL provides for high-availability, automatic backups, automated maintenance, and excellent compliance and security; this means you can focus on app development, and delivery of those apps and their data to your users.
+If your organization currently implements MySQL databases to support critical workloads, you could benefit from migrating to Azure Database for MySQL.
+Azure Database for MySQL provides for:

+- High-availability
+- Automatic backups
+- Automated maintenance
+- Excellent compliance and security

+This means your cloud architects and developers can focus on app development, and delivery of those apps and their data to your users.

 ## What will we be doing?

 In this module, you'll identify the features of Azure Database for MySQL.
 You'll be able to assess whether Azure Database for MySQL can help you address your organization's database requirements.
-You'll also determine which MySQL option to select.
+You'll also determine which Azure Database for MySQL option to select.

 ## What is the main goal?